Introduction to Secure Data Sharing¶

 Secure Data Sharing enables account-to-account sharing of data through Snowflake database tables, secure views, and secure UDFs.

-Snowflake enables the sharing of databases through shares created by data providers and used by data consumers.
+The principal participants in any data sharing relationship are the provider and one or more consumers.
+Snowflake enables the sharing of databases through shares, which are created by data providers and “imported” by data consumers.

 In this Topic:

 How Does Secure Data Sharing Work?¶

 With Secure Data Sharing, no actual data is copied or transferred between accounts.
 All sharing is accomplished through Snowflake’s unique services layer and metadata store.
 This is an important concept because it means that shared data does not take up any storage in a consumer account and, therefore, does not contribute to the consumer’s monthly data storage charges.
 The only charges to consumers are for the compute resources (i.e. virtual warehouses) used to query the shared data.

 In addition, because no data is copied or exchanged, Secure Data Sharing setup is quick and easy for providers and access to the shared data is instantaneous for consumers: